 The Global Forum on Transparency and Exchange of Information for Tax Purposes (Global Forum) examines the domestic implementation of the AEOI standard by means of peer reviews.
 The aim is to create a level playing field worldwide.
 As with the exchange of information upon request, the Global Forum examines the domestic implementation of the AEOI standard by means of peer reviews.
 These will begin this year.
 To ensure the integrity of the AEOI standard from the outset, its key elements, including the national AEOI legal foundations, undergo a preliminary review in a phased process.
 In the context of this preliminary review, the Global Forum made recommendations to Switzerland.
 The proposal to amend the Federal Act and the Ordinance on the International Automatic Exchange of Information in Tax Matters aims to take the necessary measures to implement the Global Forum's recommendations.
 This concerns, among other things, certain due diligence and registration obligations, the inclusion of a document retention obligation for financial institutions, as well as definitions.
 Some exceptions are also to be removed or adapted.
 The Federal Council adopted the dispatch on the amendment of the AEOI Act on 20 November 2019.
 Parliament will consider the bill over the course of this year, so that it is expected that the Federal Council will be able to bring the amendments into force on 1 January 2021.
-The consultation procedure on the proposal was initiated on 27 February 2019 and ran until 12 June 2019.

 The diagram depicts the flow of information between the authorities in country A and country B.